If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 map

-Frankfurt / Oder is situated at an altitude of 40 m on the left bank of the river Oder in eastern Brandenburg at the border to Poland.
+Frankfurt (Oder) is situated at an elevation of 40 m on the left bank of the river Oder in eastern Brandenburg at the border to Poland.
 The first settlement seems to have been founded around 1226 at a ford across the river.
 The place was named after the church of St. Nikolai.
 Around 1253 it received the status of a town.
 At that time the place was already called Vrankenvorde.
 It soon developed into an important trading town and from 1430 or earlier until around 1500 belonged to the Hanse federation of trading towns.
 The university was opened in 1506.
-956 Frankfurt/Oder Among the first students were later humanist Ulrich von Hutten and the later reformer Thomas Müntzer.
-During the Thirty Years' War the town was besieged and occupied several times and its population dropped from about 12,000 to less than 2,400 in 1653.
+Among the first students were later humanist Ulrich von Hutten and the later reformer Thomas Müntzer.
+During the Thirty Years' War (1618–1648) the town was besieged and occupied several times and its population dropped from about 12,000 to less than 2,400 in 1653.
 Nevertheless, trading remained an important economic factor for the town in the following centuries.
-After the opening of the university in Berlin, the university of Frankfurt/Oder was closed and transferred to Breslau (today Wrocław in Poland).
+After the opening of the university in Berlin, the university of Frankfurt (Oder) was closed and transferred to Breslau (today Wrocław in Poland).
 Among its last students were Carl Philipp Emanuel Bach, Alexander and Wilhelm von Humboldt, and Heinrich von Kleist.
 During the 18th and 19th century, it also became an important garrison of the Prussian army.
-After World War II and the Potsdam Agreement the river formed the new border to Poland.
+After World War II and the Potsdam Agreement the river formed the new border to Poland; the parts of the town on the right bank of the river Odra, formerly named 'Dammvorstadt', now are the Polish town Słubice.
 After the reunification of Germany in 1990, the 'Europa-Universität Viadrina' was founded in 1991.

-The monument for Emperor Wilhem I [centre] on the square Wilhelmsplatz (today 'Platz der Republik') was erected in 1900.
-Wilhelm I (1797–1888) was King of Prussia since 1861 and became the first German Emperor after the foundation of the German Empire in 1871.
+956 Frankfurt (Oder) The monument for Emperor Wilhem I [left, no. 956: centre, and no. 936, below: bottom right picture] on the square Wilhelmsplatz (today 'Platz der Republik') was created by the sculptor Max Unger in 1900.
+The bronze equestrian statue of Wilhelm I (1797–1888), King of Prussia since 1861 and first German Emperor after the foundation of the German Empire in 1871 had a height of 4.5 metres, the total height of the monument including the pedestal had a height of 8.5 metres.
+The monument was destroyed during World War II in 1944, the pedestal was removed after 1945. [https://de.wikipedia.org/wiki/Liste_der_Kaiser-Wilhelm-I.-Reiterdenkm%C3%A4ler]

 Several glasses of this collection show other monuments for Wilhelm I.

-The Stadttheater (town theatre) [background right] was built in 1842.
+The Stadttheater (municipal theatre) [background right] was built in 1842.
 The building was destroyed in 1945.

 [scale]